 Preparing your business for sale

-In our initial meetings we discuss market values, the sales journey, the information required for the Information Memorandum (IM) and due diligence, and your criteria for your ideal potential acquirer.
+Initially we will discuss market values, the sales journey, the information we require from you, and your criteria for your ideal potential acquirer.
 We then gather comprehensive and detailed information about your business, its performance, and its clients.

-This enables us to prepare the IM, which is the key document we present to potential buyers to assist them to evaluate and determine their level of interest in your business.
-The IM takes up to seven days to complete, depending on the availability and quality of information.
+This enables us to prepare an Executive Summary, which is the key document we present to potential buyers to assist them to evaluate and determine their level of interest in your business.

 We work with you to develop an overall marketing strategy to source potential buyers, and to firm up issues around pricing and what is and isn’t negotiable.

 We use a variety of methods to find potential buyers that match your ideal criteria.
 We contact our database of over 1500 qualified buyers and contact other networks as appropriate.

 We then interview and evaluate potential buyers to confirm cultural fit, ability to pay, terms and conditions.
 We review potential buyers with your criteria and business strategy in mind, and then make our recommendations to you.